ckormanyos/pi-crunch-metal/README.md

 Computation progress can be displayed on either the console (for PC systems) or on a simple industry-standard LCD character display.

-Pi-crunch-metal project running on a [RaspberryPi(R)-Zero](https://www.raspberrypi.org/products/raspberry-pi-zero) in bare-metal mode is provided as a fully worked-out example.
+The fully-worked-out pi-crunch-metal prototype example project runs on a [RaspberryPi(R)-Zero](https://www.raspberrypi.org/products/raspberry-pi-zero) driven out-of-the-box in OS-less bare-metal mode.

 # Under Construction
 TBD: Image, circuit description and pin connections.